 The most common side effects include:4,7

-Some people taking artemisinin derivatives have reported dizziness or vertigo which resolved when the supplement was discontinued.1 Side effects seem to be more likely when artemisinin is combined with other treatments,1 so it is important always to discuss all of the medications and supplements that your dog is taking before starting artemisinin.
+Some people taking artemisinin derivatives have reported dizziness or vertigo, which resolved when the supplement was discontinued.1 Side effects seem to be more likely when artemisinin is combined with other treatments,1 so it is important always to discuss all of the medications and supplements that your dog is taking with your vet before starting artemisinin.

-Artemisinin is under investigation for use alongside other treatment modalities, including chemotherapy and radiation.1,8 The compound shows the potential to not only help sensitize tumors to radiation9,10 and chemotherapy agents but also to have a synergistic (additive) effect with other drugs.1,8
+Artemisinin is under investigation for use alongside other treatment modalities, including chemotherapy and radiation.1,8 The compound shows the potential to help sensitize tumors to radiation9,10 and chemotherapy agents, and to have a synergistic (additive) effect with other drugs.1,8 This means that it may help make other treatments work better.

-Additionally, some studies are looking at using iron in conjunction with artemisinin to increase its effectiveness.5 However, limited data on the use of artemisinin with other treatments is currently available.
-Discuss the use of artemisinin with your veterinarian to determine if the supplement is appropriate for your pet.
+Additionally, some studies are looking at using iron with artemisinin to increase its effectiveness.5 However, limited data on using artemisinin with other treatments is currently available.
+Discuss artemisinin with your veterinarian to determine if this supplement is appropriate for your pet.

 When to Not Use Artemisinin with Your Dog

-Limited data exists on adverse interactions with other treatment modalities and supplements, so it’s important to discuss the use of artemisinin with your veterinarian to determine if the supplement is appropriate for your pet.
+Limited data exist on adverse interactions with other treatment modalities and supplements, so it’s important to discuss artemisinin with your veterinarian to determine if this supplement is appropriate for your pet.

 How to Give Artemisinin

 Artemisinin is commercially available in powder and capsule form.
-There is some evidence that using whole dried leaf Artemisia may result in improved bioavailability over more purified forms.11,13
+There is some evidence that using whole-dried-leaf Artemisia may result in improved bioavailability (absorption) over more purified forms.11,13

 What If I Miss a Dose?